The Asset Management Review: Lebanon

 The covid-19 pandemic has profoundly changed and is bound to change further how societies and economies work, not least due to the massive systemic shock it has delivered and its role as an accelerator of existing social and economic fault lines.
-To top this up, Lebanon had already been in the middle of a deep, multifaceted crisis, the worst since its pre-civil war era, by the time it caught up with the virus.
-The crisis has overlapping sovereign debt, banking and currency aspects, general economic, social and political aspects and it occurs within a broader context of heightened geopolitical tensions.
+On top of this, Lebanon had already been in the middle of a deep, multifaceted crisis, the worst since its pre-civil war era, by the time it caught up with the virus.
+This was followed by the Beirut port explosion, one of the world's biggest non-nuclear explosion, which had a devastating toll on human life and the infrastructure of the capital.
+The crisis, which has continued to develop into the world's third worse since the mid-19th century according to the World Bank, has overlapping sovereign debt, banking and currency aspects, general economic, social and political aspects, and it occurs within a broader context of heightened geopolitical tensions.

 Amid this monumentally challenging background, the asset management companies in Lebanon (Lebanese asset managers) are faced with existential questions, while being in a state of survival.
-Answers to questions of this order will determine whether the Lebanese asset managers will assume a constructive role in nurturing society and the economy out of the crisis phase and into a healthy state, even if within a long-term horizon, by investing in its domestic productive capabilities and its people.
+Answers to questions of this order will determine whether the Lebanese asset managers will assume a constructive role in a process of nurturing society and the economy out of the crisis phase and into a healthy state, even if within a long-term horizon, by being engaged in its capabilities and its people.

 As such, some of the Lebanese asset managers have already been broadening their lens of duty to encompass a broad set of stakeholders rather than merely the shareholders of companies they invest in, so as to include customers, regulators and the wider community within which companies operate and recruit their staff.
 Given the magnitude of the crisis, efforts to fulfil this broader responsibility focus attention.

-Yet another part is restructuring product portfolios to meet the crisis-driven investor demand for real estate assets amid the inflationary pressures on the LBP and the impact of the pandemic on equity and debt markets, thereby manifesting a more reflexive mode in combatting the crisis.
+Yet another part has been restructuring product portfolios to meet the crisis-driven investor demand for real estate assets amid the inflationary pressures on the LBP and the impact of the pandemic on equity and debt markets, thereby manifesting a more reflexive mode in combatting the crisis.

-Furthermore, Lebanese asset managers are continuing to streamline their operations by implementing technologically advanced platforms, thus creating digital-based customer experiences to align with the demands of a global digital business environment.
+Furthermore, Lebanese asset managers have continued to streamline their operations by implementing technologically advanced platforms, thus creating digital-based customer experiences to align with the demands of a global digitalised business.

 The Lebanese asset managers comprise mainly international participants, mostly of EU domicile, with a number of local asset managers, being foremost the investment arms of the main local financial institutions, offering a broad spectrum of investment funds, while certain participants have a niche strategy of specialising in alternative investment funds.